million-views/kis.css/README.md

 library that can then evolve freely with the prototype.
 When we find repeating patterns that are reusable, we bring them back into the baseline.

-We have one stable branch and release-<semver> tags.
-Depending on the phase of the MVP, it can use git subtree to point to either stable or release-<semver>.
+We have one stable branch and release-semver tags.
+Depending on the phase of the MVP, it can use git subtree to point to either stable or release-semver.

 ### Using git subtree
 TBD